-1. The following report provides the Panel with update progress responses from business owners in relation to internal audit recommendations awarded by external auditors Mazars.

-- 2. Recommendations are reported in terms of priority as Fundamental, Significant and Housekeeping by Mazars; these priorities are highlighted as shown here. - 3.
-The following table illustrates the number of outstanding and completed Fundamental, Significant and Housekeeping recommendations for the Mazar's audits currently held.
+- 1. The following report provides the Panel with update progress responses from business owners in relation to internal audit recommendations awarded by external auditors Mazars. - 2.
+Recommendations are reported in terms of priority as Fundamental, Significant and Housekeeping by Mazars; these priorities are shown highlighted as shown here.

-Outstanding Completed Superseded
+Outst anding Completed Superseded

 Priority of Recommendation RED AMBER GREEN GREY Total

 Fundamental - 2 - - 2

-Significant - 12 4 - 16
+Significant - 6 7 - 13

-Housekeeping - 1 - - 1
+Housekeeping - 0 3 - 3

-Total 0 15 4 0 19
+Total 0 8 10 0 18